cxong/cdogs-sdl/src/cdogs/mathc/README.md

 By default, `mint_t` is a `int32_t` if the header `stdint.h` is available.
 If the header `stdint.h` is not avaliable, disabled by defining `MATHC_NO_STDINT`, `mint_t` is a `int`.
 This can be changed by predefining `mint_t` as a desired type.

-Some operations integer vector will use float-point internally, then assign the float-point value back to the integer vector.
-The value assigned is rounded with `MVECI_ROUND`.
-By default, `MVECI_ROUND` is a flooring function.
-Define `MVECI_ROUND_CEIL_FUNC` to use a ceiling function, define `MVECI_ROUND_ROUND_FUNC` to use a rounding function or `MVECI_ROUND_FLOOR_FUNC` for a flooring function.

 ## Float-Point Type

 By default, `mfloat_t` is a `float`.
 This can be changed by predefining `mfloat_t` as a desired type.